Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Unlink_channels.md

 **Step 1**

-1. Run the `/msteams-sync unlink` command in the MM channel which is already linked.
+1. Run the `/msteams-sync unlink` command in a MM channel that is already linked.

 **Step 2**

-1. Run the `/msteams-sync unlink` command in the MM channel which is not already linked.
+1. Run the `/msteams-sync unlink` command in a MM channel that is not already linked.

 **Expected**

-The user should be able to unlink the already linked MM channel from the linked Teams channel.
+The user should be able to unlink the linked MM channel from the MS Teams channel.
 On step 2, the user should receive a message that this MM channel is not linked to any MS Teams channel.